openvinotoolkit/openvino/tools/pot/openvino/tools/pot/api/README.md

 Having implementations of `DataLoader` and `Engine` APIs, it is possible to apply basic optimization methods, e.g. [**DefaultQuantization**](@ref pot_compression_algorithms_quantization_default_README).

+### Helpers
 POT works on top of own model representation (Model Optimizer internal representation) which is different from OpenVINO `Model` so that POT API provides own method to load and save model objects from OpenVINO Intermediate Representation: `load_model` and `save_model`.
+POT also has a concept of `Pipeline` that sequentially applies specified optimization methods to the model. `create_pipeine` method is used to instantiate a `Pipeline`.

 The code snippet below shows basic quantization workflow.
 ```